Bristol Naturalists' Society: Recent history

 In 1972, the association became a charity.
 On 29 June 2010, the membership of the Bristol Naturalists' Society approved their constitution at the annual general meeting.
 The constitution adopted indicated that the objectives of the society were "the promotion of education and research into natural history including geology with special reference to the Bristol district" and "the promotion of the conservation of the British fauna and flora and the protection of geological and physiographical sites."
 Current specialised sections of the club include Botany, Geology, Invertebrate, Mammal, and Ornithology.
 The Library of the Bristol Naturalists' Society is located at the Bristol City Museum and Art Gallery on Queens Road.
-Lectures held in 2012 include two hosted by the Botanical section: "Salisbury Plain" by Sharon Pilkington in February, and "Plants of the Drawdown Zone" by Dr. Camillla Lambrick in March.
+Lectures held in 2012 include two hosted by the Botanical section: "Salisbury Plain" by Sharon Pilkington in February, and "Plants of the Drawdown Zone" by Dr. Camilla Lambrick in March.

 The Bristol Naturalists' Society celebrated its 150th anniversary in 2012.
 Events held by the society to mark the anniversary included a photographic exhibition, "Natural History Photographs of the Region," on 14 April 2012 at Bradbury Hall in Henleaze, Bristol.
 In addition, an anniversary dinner was held on 8 May 2012 at the Freemasons' Hall in Bristol.
 The University of Bristol Botanic Garden also celebrated the society's anniversary.
 Their special event, "A Celebration and Illustration of Bristol Flora, New Paintings and Rare Plants of the West Country," was held on 2–5 June 2012.